-I will start with a funny story relating to our recent inspection, in October 2014.
+I will start with a funny story relating to our last inspection, in October 2014.
 Our previous inspection was nearly seven and a half years ago, so we had been on standby for the past four years.

 Every year in October, my deputy and I go to spend a day with each of our Year 6 classes when they are away in Tollsbury on their residential visit.
 Each year, someone from school has phoned us while we were there to say we had had ‘The Call!’
 Staff thought it was very funny to wind us up in this way.
 Well, when ‘The Call’ did actually come on the 22nd of October, it just so happened we were in Tollsbury, getting kitted up to go on the high ropes with the Year 6 children.